 preference for self-correction in the organization of repair in

 Panunzi, Alessandro, Lorenzo Gregori & Bruno Rocha

-This list is based on CrossRef data as of 06 february 2021.
+This list is based on CrossRef data as of 6 december 2023.
 Please note that it may not be complete.
 Sources presented here have been supplied by the respective publishers.
-Any errors therein should be reported to them.